AranATA/portfolio-ghibli-second/README.md

 ***

-This is an assignment to create a portfolio page of our own without any starter codebase given.
-The layout of the<br>
+This is an assignment to update our portfolio that was created earlier.<br>
-work was envisioned through wireframe diagrams first and the container tags were assigned accordingly.
-The codebase<br>
-was semantically organized and accessibility concepts were addressed.
-It is employing several new tools like flexbox,<br>
-media queries, pseudo elements, CSS variables and absolute positioning.
-This work was completed by using HTML and<br>
+The work was envisioned through wireframe diagrams first and the container tags were assigned accordingly.
+The codebase was semantically organized and accessibility concepts were addressed.
+It is employing several new tools like flexbox, media queries, pseudo elements, CSS variables and absolute positioning.
+This work was completed by using HTML and
 CSS coding.
 Best viewed at full screen, 16:10 aspect ratio.<br>
 <br>